diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

 -   **The User is The Architect:** You are not a user of our software.
 You are the architect of your own project.
 Our platform is the workshop.
 -   **The AI is The Co-Pilot:** An always-on, expert collaborator that understands your vision and helps you execute it with precision and speed.
 -   **Complexity Requires Guidance:** Building truly powerful things is hard.
-Few people in the world know how to code banking systems, architect secure platforms, or navigate financial regulations (alone all by their self, always in good faith at arms length).
-Ai is your guide through that complexity, providing the expertise so you can focus on your vision.
+Few people in the world know how to code banking systems, architect secure platforms, or navigate financial regulations.
+Our AI is your guide through that complexity, providing the expertise so you can focus on your vision.

 This is not a philosophy of passive partnership.
 It is a manifesto for active creation.
 This document details every part of the instrument, from its foundational code to its most ambitious features, all designed in service of one goal: to give you the tools to bring your vision to life.